Spade making (forged heads)

 Craftspeople currently known

-- Patterson’s Spade Mill – based in Templepatrick, County Antrim, Northern Ireland – is the only company to hand forge spade heads.
-They are also the last surviving water-driven spade mill in the British Isles.
+- Patterson’s Spade Mill – based in Templepatrick, County Antrim, Northern Ireland are also the last surviving water-driven spade mill in the British Isles.

-Richard Carter Ltd. – based in Huddersfield – do make spade heads, but these are made from bent mild steel, rather than by forging.
+Richard Carter Ltd, Huddersfield, do make spade heads, but these are made from bent mild steel, rather than by forging.
 They are the only company manufacturing spades and shovels on a commercial basis, primarily for contract/utility work but also a small amount for garden retail.
 Also manufacture handles, edge and other tools.
 Twenty people working in the factory.

 Until recently, Bulldog Tools manufactured garden spades and forks in the UK.
 They have since out-sourced the forging of the heads to their factory in India, but still make the handles in Wigan and assemble the finished product in the UK.